UAH Students Work Directly in Hospitals

 Student Spotlight – Alyssa Newby

 Alyssa Newby enrolled in the Marketing and Supply Chain Practicum (MKT 490) for the Summer 2014 semester.
 Her role on the team was to conduct market research for the UAH Lean Healthcare product line.
 Specifically, she researched and compiled information on hospitals in the southeastern U.S., including location, patient volume and key performance indicators.
-This information will be critical in marketing efforts for OOE and complemented Alyssa’s current employment at Huntsville Hospital.
+This information will be critical in marketing efforts for UAH Office for Operatioanal Excellence (OOE) and complemented Alyssa’s current employment at Huntsville Hospital.
 Midway through the semester, an opportunity opened up for Alyssa to directly support a project at Huntsville Hospital for OOE.
 She worked with hospital staff and OOE personnel to help create an inventory replenishment system for the anesthesia department.
 Alyssa has been very active during her participation in the Practicum and a true asset to OOE.

 Link to OOE Student Involvement Page